shrimpynuts/rice-tech-resources/README.md

 This is mostly just advice and resources that I wish was available when I was a freshman.

+Of course there are plenty of other paths and, but these are the few broad career paths in tech that most Rice students have pursued:

 [SWE](#software-engineering)

 [Product Management](#product-management)